Cybertron-Avneesh/Junior-CTF-writeups/README.md

 # Junior-CTF-writeups
-This repo contains some solutions to Junior CTF
+Here are some writeups for challenges in Junior CTF